fabian-hiller/og-img/README.md

 ## How it works

-To generate an image, all you need to do is return an `ImageResponse` via a server endpoint.
+To generate an image, all you need to do is return an `ImageResponse` via a server endpoint (it probably will not work with SSG).
 You can use `html` to easily define the content of your image.

 > To get proper syntax highlighting for the tagged template literal in Visual Studio Code, you can install the [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) extension.